sumitbawane/da6401-a2/README.md

 - Integration with W&B for logging metrics and hyperparameter sweeps.
 - Automatic saving of the best model during training.
 - Comprehensive example in Jupyter Notebook for training, testing, and evaluation.
+- Visualization of test predictions in a grid format.

 ---